July 1-30, 2022

 Want to Stay Longer in Prague?

 Add to your experience and take advantage of one of our 2-week August courses.
-When you pair a 4-week with a 2-week program, you earn a discounted tuition rate and you earn a significant portion of the credits needed for the Sullivan Social Entrepreneurship Certificate.
+When you pair a 4-week with a 2-week program, you earn a discounted tuition rate.
 Choose from:

-After 21 years of catalyzing the next generation of global leaders and change agents, we can’t help but celebrate!
+Over 20 years of catalyzing the next generation of global leaders and change agents– we can’t help but celebrate!

 Find us at

 RALEIGH, NC 27603